Tommy Pittenger, ’14, a multimedia intern working for The [Eugene] Register Guard, spent his first day on the job at Winco foods.

 Stites’ immersion in the newsroom was just as complete — including the chance to learn from the experienced professionals — with an expectation that he would meet the standards of any other reporter at the paper.

 “No one is trying to hold my hand,” Stites said.
 “I enjoy independence in my reporting, but I also like being able to ask for help when I need it.”

 Freeman’s experience at that the photo desk was no different.

 “I was definitely nervous because I was among people who know exactly what to do.
 But the great thing about internships is that people know you’re there to learn,” Freeman said.

-The program’s investment in real-world learning has launched the careers of many of the participants.
+The program’s investment in booming pot industry has launched the careers of many of the participants.
 Snowden interns have gone on to hold positions at the outlets where they worked as well as The Seattle Times, Los Angeles Times, The Oregonian, and even The Prague Post in the Czech Republic.

 “I have watched this program kick start the careers of many friends and respected colleagues,” said Stites, who will take over the reins of the Oregon Daily Emerald when he returns to campus in the fall.
 “It feels like I am perpetuating a legacy.”

 - Amanda Barker — The [Medford] Mail Tribune

 - Tess Freeman — The [Eugene] Register Guard

 - Sam Stites — The [Eugene] Register Guard